Custom hardware attack: History

 The earliest custom hardware attack may have been the Bombe used to recover Enigma machine keys in World War II.
-In 1998, a custom hardware attack was mounted against the Data Encryption Standard cipher by the Electronic Frontier Foundation.
-Their "Deep Crack" machine cost U.S. $250,000 to build and decrypted the DES Challenge II-2 test message after 56 hours of work.
+In 1998, a custom hardware attack was mounted against the Data Encryption Standard (DES) cipher by the Electronic Frontier Foundation (EFF).
+Their "Deep Crack" machine cost to build and decrypted the DES Challenge II-2 test message after 56 hours of work.
 The only other confirmed DES cracker was the COPACOBANA machine (Cost-Optimized PArallel COde Breaker) built in 2006.
-Unlike Deep Crack, COPACOBANA consists of commercially available FPGAs (reconfigurable logic gates).
+Unlike Deep Crack, COPACOBANA consists of commercially available Field-programmable gate arrays (FPGAs).
 COPACOBANA costs about $10,000 to build and will recover a DES key in under 6.4 days on average.
 The cost decrease by roughly a factor of 25 over the EFF machine is an impressive example of the continuous improvement of digital hardware.
 Adjusting for inflation over 8 years yields an even higher improvement of about 30x.
 Since 2007, SciEngines GmbH, a spin-off company of the two project partners of COPACOBANA has enhanced and developed successors of COPACOBANA.
-In 2008, their COPACOBANA RIVYERA reduced the time to break DES to the current record of less than one day, using 128 Spartan-3 5000's.
+In 2008, their COPACOBANA RIVYERA reduced the time to break DES to the current record of less than one day, using 128 Spartan-3 5000s.
 It is generally believed that large government code breaking organizations, such as the U.S. National Security Agency, make extensive use of custom hardware attacks.